{1}

 ##LOC[OK]## ##LOC[Cancel]##

-@eehealth.org domain employees - click the Sign-in with @eehealth.org Email & Password button, using the same username and password you currently use for other Endeavor applications such as Epic, Outlook, etc.
+Endeavor Health employees - Click Sign-in with @endeavorhealth.org Email & Password, using the same username and password you currently use for other Endeavor applications such as Epic, Outlook, etc. You should see a Microsoft Login screen with this option.
+If not, you may need to use Google Chrome.

-All others - click Sign-in with Personal Email and Password button and use the credentials that were provided to you by the CME department or the ones you set up yourself.
+All others - Click Sign-in with Personal Email and Password and use the credentials that were provided to you by the CME department or the ones you set up yourself.

 If you are unsure whether or not you have an account, please contact us at [email protected] with any questions.